 No matter how it happens, you may experience intense feelings of grief, anger, or sadness.
 You may even feel numb at first but go on to experience a variety of feelings later on.

 It may take several weeks to a month or more for your body to recover from miscarriage.
-The timeline is individual, depending on the type of miscarriage you experience and whether or not you need medical intervention, like a dilation and curettage (D and C) to help pass the fetus.
+The timeline is individual, depending on the type of miscarriage you experience and whether you need medical intervention, like a dilation and curettage (D and C) to help pass the pregnancy tissue.

 You may be surprised to learn that you can get pregnant after a miscarriage without even having a “normal” menstrual period.
 How?

 Well, after you miscarry, your body starts the process of getting back into its usual reproductive routine.
-This means that you’ll experience ovulation before getting another period.
+This means that you might experience ovulation before getting another period.

 There are several